tong0701/512_finalproject/docs/CODE_STRUCTURE.md

 - A: Three triggers: total magnitude > 13, accumulated change > 3, or single change > 4.
 Must hold for 1.5 seconds after trigger.

 **Q: How does scoring work?**
 - A: +10 points per successful action, +50 bonus per completed level.
-High score saved to file.
+Top 3 high scores saved with player names to `highscores.txt`.

 **Q: What happens when time runs out?**
 - A: Game immediately ends, shows Game Over screen, checks for high score.